ARtoriouSs/dotfiles/vim/README.md

 # Vim settings

-Use [this script](../scripts/install_vim.sh) to install and configure Vim.
-It will use Monokai color scheme.
+Use [this script](../scripts/install_vim.sh) to install and configure neovim

+Configuration is compatible with vim